EU FMD: The Brexit Challenge & Its Current Situation

 The EU FMD took effect in February 2019.
 Its purpose is to fight counterfeit medicines and, thus, improving patient safety.
 The directive introduced item-level serialization of drugs and stakeholders of the life sciences industry must verify the authenticity of each medicinal product manufactured or distributed in Europe.

-Many European countries implemented post-deadline stabilization periods to prevent medicine shortages and help ease the transition.
-These grace periods were not only granted because there is still a notable number of false alerts, mainly occurring because of errors made by dispensers, but also because of the significant number of wholesalers, hospitals and pharmacies in Europe that are still not FMD-compliant.
+Many European countries implemented post-deadline stabilization periods to prevent medicine shortages and smooth the transition.
+These grace periods were not only granted because there is still a high number of false alerts, but also because of the significant number of wholesalers and hospital pharmacies that are still not FMD-compliant.

 In the UK, the current situation of the EU FMD has already been significantly impacted by Brexit.
 According to an EMVO 2019 report, 58.13% of the UK’s wholesalers are still not connected to the UK’s Medicines Verification System SecurMed and, therefore, are not compliant.
 The study stated that “the main reason of this lack of registration to SecurMed is the Brexit which creates for the end-users uncertainties on the necessity to connect.
 As a result, most of them are taking advantage of the stabilization period.”